 NOTICE:

 In Kathmandu, you will stay in 4 Star Hotels with breakfast included.
 Along the trekking routes, you stay in teahouses/lodges that generally provide basic clean facilities with a mattress and a quilt or blanket.
 Accommodation are on a twin sharing basis.
 The accommodation in lodges in trekking routes can be single and double rooms, or a dormitory.
-The toilets in tea houses provide essential and basic facilities and are always outside the room.
+The toilets in tea houses provide essential and basic facilities and are usually outside the room.
 During climbing days you will stay in tented camps.
 Single supplement will be provided on request and will cost an additional and depend upon availability.
 Although single rooms are readily available in Kathmandu and the trekking regions at lower elevation, it might be difficult to find them at higher elevations.
 Hotels in Kathmandu can be upgraded to 5 star in an additional cost.

 In Kathmandu breakfast, welcome dinner and farewell dinner are provided.
 While on trekking and during climbing, we provide breakfast, lunch and dinner.
 Usually, each day dinner and breakfast will be at teahouses/lodges where you will stay and lunch will be on the way.
 We make it sure that the food is hygienic and at the same time suits your palate.
 Foods cooked in lodges and guesthouses on the way are pasta, tuna bakes, noodles, potatoes, eggs, daal bhat (rice and lentils), bread, soup, fresh vegetables (variety depends on the season) and even some desserts like apple pies, pancakes, and some interesting attempts at custard.
 You will find a lot of garlic on the menu because it assists with acclimatization.
 In many larger villages you may find some meat items on the menu.
 You can always find hot chocolate, tea, and hot lemon drinks, as well as soft drinks, and treats like chocolate and crisps.